Surgeon Interview: Dr. Niv Ad Discusses Atrial Fibrillation and Heart Valve Surgery

 Over the years, I have interacted with many patients that suffer from atrial fibrillation and heart valve diseases including aortic stenosis and mitral regurgitation.
-To learn more about atrial fibrillation and heart valve disease, I contacted Dr. Niv Ad, the Chief of Cardiac Surgery at Inova Health Systems in Falls Church, Virginia.
+To learn more about atrial fibrillation and heart valve disease, I contacted Dr. Niv Ad, a leading cardiac surgeon at White Oak Medical Center in Takoma Park.
 Here are the highlights from our very interesting discussion:

 Adam: Thanks so much for taking time to speak with me today.
 I’d like to ask you a couple questions about atrial fibrillation and heart valve disorders.

 Dr. Niv Ad: Thanks Adam for raising awareness to this very important topic.